-0378-4754/\$30.00 $\ensuremath{\textcircled{}^\circ}$ 2003 Published by Elsevier B.V. on behalf of IMACS. doi:10.1016/j.matcom.2003.11.008 cesses and logical channels.
+Compared to traditional, hardware-centric designs, embedded software adds a new level of complexity to embedded platforms.
+Processors, buses and other system resources are shared between different processes and logical channels.
 The underlying operating systems, which implement a variety of static and dynamic, time-driven and event driven, preemptive and non-preemptive scheduling strategies, introduce timing dependencies between functionally independent processes on a single resource.
 The complexity is once more substantially higher for heterogeneous multi-processor platforms.
 Here, several scheduling strategies can be combined in one system, e.g. a static schedule on a DSP and a priority-driven schedule on a micro-controller.
-Communication between processors adds to behavioral complexity by introducing additional resource-sharing.
+Communication between processors adds to behavioral complexity by introducing additional resource sharing.
 Communication buffering changes the memory requirements and can lead to internal event bursts.
 Finally, the integration of re-used and/or IP (intellectual property) components significantly complicates the performance verification process, since the implementation details of such "black-box" components are usually only partially known.
-An example of a complex Multi-Processor System-on-Chip (MP-SoC) with six processing cores and several memories including IP components is illustrated in Fig. 1.
+An example of a complex MP-SoC (Multi Processor System-on-Chip) with 6 processing cores and several memories including IP components is illustrated in Figure 1.
 The example also shows how a shared system bus introduces complex non-functional run-time dependencies between two functionally independent applications.

-Fig. 1.
-Embedded multi-processor system-on-chip (MP-SoC) example.
+Figure 1 Embedded multi-processor system on chip (MP-SoC) example.

 The appearance of MP-SoC had a profound impact on timing validation.
 Never before, technical systems with similar heterogeneity and complexity had to be built with a comparable productivity.
 MP-SoC, composed in a system-level "cut-and-paste" approach, expose such a confusing variety of communication and run-time interdependencies, that it cannot be fully overseen by anyone in a design team.
 Both upper and lower run-time and communication bounds and their combinations contribute to this complex behavior.
 A best-case situation in one place, e.g. a minimum process response time, can lead to a worst-case situation in a different place, e.g. maximum load on a bus, resulting in worst-case delay of a lower-priority communication.
-Decades of work in real-time operating systems (RTOS) have revealed other types of non-intuitive run-time anomalies, e.g. [6,18].
+Decades of work in real-time operating systems have revealed other types of non-intuitive run-time anomalies, e.g. [Gra69, YW98].
 The situation is aggravated with the integration of black-box IP, where corner cases are completely hidden from the integrator.